Epoché Psychotherapy

 What is your therapeutic approach like?

 My work integrates existential–phenomenological therapy, EMDR, Brainspotting, Flash Technique, trauma-informed relational work, somatic awareness, and KAP preparation/integration.
-Clients often describe sessions as grounding, direct but gentle, emotionally safe, and deeply clarifying.
+Clients tend to say the sessions are slower and more direct than they expected — less protocol being administered, more attention to what's actually there.

 How is this different from traditional talk therapy?